An infection occurs when a microorganism enters a person’s body and causes harm.

 Prions cause degenerative brain diseases, all of which are rare but progress rapidly and are currently fatal.
 They include bovine spongiform encephalopathy (BSE), which people typically refer to as mad cow disease, and Creutzfeldt-Jakob disease (CJD).

-While the forms of infection that we have listed above are the main types, there are others that can have an effect on the body.
+While the forms of infection that we have listed above are the main types, there are

 A single celled organism with a nucleus can cause a protozoan infection.
 Protozoa commonly show features similar to those of animals, such as mobility, and they can survive outside the human body.